-Chattanooga is a city with a plethora of options for those who wish to have a great time without breaking the bank.
-Our unique location in the foothills of the Appalachian Mountains provide a variety of fun and free things to do in the Scenic City that everyone can enjoy.
+Chattanooga is a city with tons of options for those who wish to have a great time without breaking the bank.
+Our unique location provides a variety of fun and free things to do for everyone.
+Check out all the free fun to have in Chattanooga!

 Explore Downtown Chattanooga